MarcoTarasco/ZFBONE/README.md

 ## Introduction

-ZF BONE is a FIJI-based toolbox that provides tools needed for a rapid, reliable and semi-automatized morphometric analysis of zebrafish bone structures to identify compounds that have an effect on bone formation, mineralization or patterning in zebrafish.
+ZFBONE is a FIJI-based toolset that provides tools needed for a rapid, reliable and semi-automatized morphometric analysis of zebrafish bone structures to identify compounds that have an effect on bone formation, mineralization or patterning in zebrafish.
 These tools are useful to screen/study compounds with bone anabolic effects (osteoactives) and bone toxic effects (osteotoxicants).

 ## The idea
 The idea behind the development of ZFBONE it is simple!

-Provide the scientific community ..........
+We wanted to provide the zebrafish community with a set of semi-automatic tools to analyze the effects of bioactive compounds on several bone structures (e.g. operculum, caudal fin ray and scale).

+ZFBONE is:

+- Easily implementable in any laboratory
+- Use standard image formats (i.e. TIFF/BMP)
+- It has a user-friendly interface
+- It is developed in ImageJ/FIJI, therefore open-source and easy to modify
+- It delivers final data in a simple format (.csv) and a graphical output for a posteriori confirmation of the analysis

 ## How to install/run it?
 Download the file "**ZFBONE.ijm**" from the repository and save it in the Fiji folder for macros.